ansible/ansible/docs/docsite/rst/community/documentation_contributions.rst

 Editing docs directly on GitHub
 ===============================

-For typos and other quick fixes, you can edit the documentation right from the documentation website.
+For typos and other quick fixes, you can edit the documentation right from the site.
 Look at the top right corner of this page.
 That ``Edit on GitHub`` link is available on every page in the documentation.
 If you have a GitHub account, you can submit a quick and easy pull request this way.

 To submit a documentation PR from docs.ansible.com with ``Edit on GitHub``: